 This last part is important and it’s stated again further down in another clause, that no images are included in the photoshoot but purchased separately from the session fee.
 I make a point of this several times throughout the contract because there can be some confusion with this fee structure.

 It also states how the client agrees to pay for the photo session in full and that their scheduled time slot is not set until 100% of this payment is received by the photographer.
-It then goes on to explain how the photographer will not advertise availability for this exact same time slot for any other potential client and if client cancels within a certain time frame that this initial payment will not be refunded.
+It then explains if the client cancels within a certain time frame that this initial payment will not be refunded but used to pay cancellation fees to the makeup artist, for studio time, and to the photographer.

 There’s also a line or two regarding a “no-show” and how that’s handled.

-In this additional section added on to the second section, it talks about how a professional hair and makeup artist is included in the client’s initial deposit payment and that they are an independent contractor, and also when the makeup period will be (just prior to the shoot).
+In this section it talks about how a professional hair and makeup artist can be retained at the client’s request for an additional fee but also the option of including this service along with the client’s initial deposit payment.
+It also states when the makeup period will be (just prior to the shoot).

-Additionally, it covers that if the client waives hair & makeup that there will be no reduction of her deposit.
-There’s also a sentence that deals with adverse effects or allergies the client may have to any hairstyling or makeup product.
-Probably not a big problem but if someone before me had an issue with it, then this addresses that situation.
+There’s also a sentence that deals with adverse effects or allergies the client may have to any hairstyling or makeup products.
+Probably not a big problem but if someone before me had an issue with it, then this addresses that situation and protects both you and your makeup artist.

 Here’s another area boudoir photographers get into trouble with by having the client want to change their order after it’s already been sent.
 Now, a clause can be added that for an additional fee, the order can be changed but I think you’re opening the door to a whole lot of headache with that one so I left it out.

-There’s also language with regard to third party vendors sending sub-standard product or defects found and how additional time will be needed to send the order back to get it corrected, and language concerning how long the photographer will keep a client’s images in digital storage.
+There’s also language concerning how long the photographer will keep a client’s images in digital storage.

 This has happened to me in the past, not with boudoir but with an editorial/fashion client.
-The images were not finished but this person didn’t seem to mind or even notice and was posting unfinished work.
-(This was much earlier in my career when I was still learning.)
+The images were not finished (retouched and post-processed) but this person didn’t seem to mind and was posting what I would consider unfinished work.

 I even offered to provide this person (for free) with a fully finished version they could replace the unfinished version with but they didn’t seem to care.
-Needless to say my name was given credit to images that I would have preferred I wasn’t associated with.
+Needless to say my name was given credit to images that were only half done.

 I didn’t want something like that happening to me again, so a “no-altering” clause is vital to maintain the quality and look that best represents your style.

-This part deals with the usage rights for the client and basically states that the client can’t go out and sell their images for commercial purposes… or for any purpose for that matter.
+This part deals with the usage rights for the client and basically states that the client can’t go out and sell their images for commercial purposes… or for any purpose for that matter without written consent from the photographer.

 This part is really important too because it outlines all the rules (but I call them conditions because it sounds less harsh) for the photoshoot.
 It addresses the client arriving late, who they can bring to the shoot with them and who they can’t.